Suggested gear for a 10-day trip on the edge of the world.

 Fante, Bukowski, Kerouac.

-They always mythified this land, for me, and I suppose for all us who have the luxury to travel a little more than the norm.
+They always mythified this land, for me, and I suppose for all us who have the luxury to travel a little more than our peers.
 Travellers have a thing for misfits, for drifters.
-A kind of fun-loving, semi-ironic and comforting nod at characters who might get labeled “weirdos” as often as “geniuses”.
+A kind of fun-loving, semi-ironic and ever-comforting nod at characters who might get labeled “weirdos” as often as “geniuses”.

 This is why I was always more enthused by the rational, down-to-earth depictions of a writer like Steinbeck.
 The empathy, the sobriety, the stubborn refusal to give in to artefacts.
 Soledad was his land and for one beautiful day, we’d make it ours.

-The rental we got was nothing new.
+The rental we got was nothing new, but a beauty to look at.
 It belonged to our Airbnb host, and it came with the apartment for as long as we wanted.
 Driving it produced all kinds of weird noises, and the low fuel light had been on for days.
 But it was colorful and we loved it.

 A quick stop by the apartment to grab the elements we’d need, and we were on our way.
 We wanted to hit the road before the morning commute took its toll.